Wise Payroll Setup (Formerly TransferWise)

 Step 4

 After logging in, you’ll be asked to choose which account you’d like to connect.
-Please make sure to select your Wise business account – personal accounts cannot process payments.
+Please make sure to select your Wise business accountpersonal accounts cannot process payments.

-wise account selection
+wise account selection page

 Step 5

-Click the Give access button to provide Hubstaff authority to access your Wise account.
+Click the Give Access button to provide Hubstaff authority to access your Wise account.

-wise give access page
+wise hubstaff access permission

 Step 6